Fake-News-Capstone/fake_news_capstone/README.md

     - Record

 ### Hypothesis
-- Fake news articals are more prone to have politically driven words such as:
+- Fake news articals are more prone to be more polarized and subjective.
-    -

 ### Target variable
 - is_fake (If the news article is fake news)